 But please, ask questions if you’re unclear on any of this.
 I’m happy to elaborate.

-If you love this stuff, and you want to dive deeper, I strongly recommend checking out the CB: Trilogy course, we we start from the fundamental basics and cover everything you need to know about the campaign builder.
+If you love this stuff, and you want to dive deeper, I strongly recommend checking out the Advanced Automations Complete Collection course from Keap Academy, covering the fundamental basics and bells and whistles – everything you need to know about the campaign builder.

 Oh, and if you’re the type of person who prefers a video tutorial, here’s an overview: